CARLA SHAPIRO • TO CAPTURE A SHADOW

 Reception on Saturday, August 26, 4-6pm

-The Center for Photography at Woodstock is pleased to present the exhibition To Capture a Shadow by Carla Shapiro.
-This newest body of work represent an intuitive reimagining of moments and experiences through a subtractive and additive process.
-Shapiro’s work process includes a reworking of the original photographic image in many layers of manipulation — in camera as she photographs, through scratching the film, reworking as platinum palladium prints, sanded down of the image and most recently in the exploration of these prints in digital format and the careful reprinting on delicate Japanese bamboo papers.
-Each step in her process takes her further from the precision of an in-camera image and deeper into an emotional or even spiritual realm of existence.
+The Center for Photography at Woodstock is pleased to present the exhibition To Capture A Shadow by Carla Shapiro.
+This newest body of work represents an intuitive reimagining of moments and experiences through a subtractive and additive process.
+Shapiro’s process includes a reworking of the original photographic image in many layers of manipulation: in camera as she photographs, through scratching the film, by printing the images in platinum palladium, by sanding down the prints themselves and, finally, by reconceptualizing the images in digital format, then carefully reprinting them on delicate Japanese bamboo papers.
+Each step of her process takes her further from the precision of an in-camera image and deeper into an emotional or even spiritual realm of existence.
 Appropriated from her own images, her digital prints represent fragmented impressions that run from raw to pensive, apprehensive or sullen to hopeful and inquisitive.
 CPW is proud to debut this important work.

 “Trees are poems that the earth writes upon the sky.” ― Kahlil Gibran

 I initiated this body of work in response to personal loss.
 In silence and solitude, I began photographing the trees around me, their beauty a balm for my sorrow.
 Trees captured my interest for their individuality, their fortitude, their gifts of fruit and flowers.
 I spend time listening to the wind and watching the changing light.

 In the studio, I started scratching the negatives and prints with sandpaper, rubbing the surface of the negative and the print as an act of destruction and an attempt to obliterate my deepest emotions.
 Ironically, the damage I inflicted went beyond temperamental catharsis; it transformed into illumination in the print and darkness from the negative.